lskatz/lyve-SET/README.md

     $ set_manage.pl setTest --change-reference file3.fasta
     $ cd  setTest # get into the directory before running launch_set.pl

-NOTE: no underscores or dashes allowed in the reference genome fasta file
+NOTE: no underscores or dashes allowed in the reference genome fasta file headers

 Run Lyve-SET with as few options as possible